hexaxsoftwares/houx.js/README.md

 It's included in Pixel's support for completeness.`

 If a single reference is passed, it references the value data.
 If the iterated data is a Number, it will reference the number count.

-In be enclosed within bracked or not.
+Can be enclosed within bracked or standalone.

 For example...